GeneralFox2/Video_Analyzer/README.md

 ## Environment

+I used Phton 3.
 The applications used to construct this application referenced older modules (such as Tensorflow, numpy, etc.) - I did not update them.
 Instead, I simply re-created the original development environment manually.
 To ensure backward compatibility I used an Ubuntu 16.04 LTS 64-bit environment.
 I did not use a virtual development environment.
-I used Python 3.

 ### Built With